South High School (Torrance, California): Activities

 The Marching Band won West High Invitationals Sweepstakes 2009, 2010 Percussion State Champs, and the 2011 & 2013 SCJA Division 5A State Champions.
 The South High 2014-15 Advanced Dance Team were the 2015 USA Dance National Champions in the category "Novelty."
 In 2017, the 2016-17 Advanced Dance Team became state champions at the USA State Championship, while also placing first in several divisions at USA Regionals.
 The 2016-17 Athletic Training Program placed first in the small school division at the St. Francis Sports Medical Competition.
+Most notably, South High School has a super amazing Speech and Debate program which sweeps the district (WBFL) at the state level every year.
+They continue to stay the highest ranked team in the district.